 LED behavior Status Condition Priority Flashing pattern alternating Yellow/Green/Red/Off twice a second Identify - The RAID drive is being directed to identify itself by Storage Utility or some other application.
 1 Both Red and Green LED off Drive is not fully engaged in slot.
 2 Red LED is ON solid.
 Green LED is off.
 Fault - The SCSI controller has marked the drive as faulty.
-3 Flashing pattern alternating Yellow/Green once a second Rebuild - The SCSI controller has marked the drive as rebuilding.
+3 Flashing pattern alternatingRebuild - The SCSI controller has marked the driveYellow/Green once a secondas rebuilding.
 4 Red LED is off.
 Green LED displays pulsing patterns.
 Normal drive activity - The RAID drive is healthy and disk access is underway.
 (Both LEDs are off when there is no disk activity.)
 5